CoalMineSoftware/AndroidDataAccessTemplate/README.md

 The design of ContentProviderTemplate also encourages developers to separate object-building and ContentValues-building logic from other responsibilities that sometimes get intertwined with other data access code.
 Developers are encouraged to write self-contained RowMapper/RowCallbackHandler implemenations for querying, and ContentValuesMapper implementations for inserting/updating.
 Such mappers and handlers serve a single purpose and can potentially be reused throughout a project (or projects.)

 For convenience, the library provides simple RowMapper implementations for use when querying the value of a single column.

-There are even annotation-driven RowMapper and ContentValuesMapper implementations that allow you to map to and from your model classes by simply annotating fields that you want to be mapped.
+There are even annotation-driven mapper implementations (AnnotationRowMapper and AnnotationContentValuesMapper) that allow you to map to and from your model classes by simply annotating fields that you want the mapper to handle.